o3de/o3de.org/content/docs/userguide/lmbr-exe-project.md

 ---
-description: Use the lmbr projects command to create new &ALY; projects and list existing projects.
+description: Use the lmbr projects command to create new Lumberyard projects and list existing projects.
 title: Projects Commands
 ---